sturnberg/OCS-Docs/Content_Portal/Documentation/Identity/Identity_Secret.md

             to authenticate the Client.
 Any access token issued while a Secret is still valid will be active until the token itself expires.
 The same applies to refresh tokens, which are issued to Hybrid clients.
 Safe storage of secrets is your responsibility.
 OSIsoft Cloud Services does not store secret values, so once lost there is no way to retrieve the value of a Secret.
+            For some guidelines on use of secrets, refer to the [Credential Management](https://github.com/osisoft/OCS-Docs/blob/master/Content_Portal/Concepts/credential-management.md) topic.

 ## Properties